Star Jumps: Explosive Full-Body Cardio Move

 Beginner: Step-Out Star Replace the jump with a lateral step: step one foot out to wide stance while raising arms overhead, then step back to center while lowering arms.
 Alternate sides.
 This eliminates impact while maintaining the shoulder abduction and hip abduction training pattern.
 Appropriate for individuals with joint conditions, osteoporosis, or those who are new to impact training.

 Beginner: Low-Impact Explosive Star Perform a standard star jump but with a low jump height β€” just enough to clear the floor slightly.
 Focus on the loading phase and arm mechanics rather than jump height.
-Builds coordination and landing mechanics before progressing to full-height jumps.
+This builds coordination and landing mechanics before progressing to full-height jumps.

 Intermediate: Standard Star Jump Full explosive effort, full star position at apex, controlled landing.
 Target: 3 sets of 25–30 repetitions with 30-second rest between sets.
 The Physical Activity Guidelines for Americans (2nd edition) specify that vigorous-intensity activity producing β‰₯6 METs contributes to weekly activity recommendations.
 Three 5-minute sets of star jumps can accumulate meaningful vigorous activity.